Responsibility

 Climate targets validated by the Science Based Targets Initiative

-We take our responsibility for sustainability and climate protection seriously, working closely with the agricultural sector.
-Our goal is to become one of Europe’s most sustainable food producers by 2030.
-To measure our progress, we adhere to the objectives of the Science Based Targets Initiative (SBTi).
-Our targets for 2030 were validated by SBTi in 2024.
+We take our responsibility for sustainability and climate protection seriously and work closely with the agricultural sector.
+Our goal is to be one of Europe’s most sustainable food producers by 2030.
+To measure our progress, we have committed to reducing our greenhouse gas emissions in line with the science-based criteria of the Science Based Targets initiative (SBTi).
+Our emission reduction targets were validated by the SBTi in 2024 and are in line with the 1.5-degree target of the Paris Agreement.

 Our ambitious goals